top of page

 KINGDOM OF THE SHADOW SORCERERS

-King Zerhphyr had a personal advisor named Natdhor, a man of somber and peculiar habits, who resided in the Temple of Zurh with his followers and servants.
-Zerhphyr had no complaints about his advisor Natdhor, who would always leave the Temple of Zurh, located within the domains of the kingdom but in a more secluded area, to provide his counsel whenever needed.
-However, when darkness covered the world and the king was informed that the Time of Kings had ended, giving way to the Time of Shadows, Natdhor's behavior changed.
-He no longer promptly attended to the king's summons.
-On some occasions, the advisor not only failed to appear on the designated day but also took days to respond to the requests.
-One day, when the king's summons went unanswered, King Zerhphyr grew frustrated and, accompanied by his Royal Guard, made his way to the Temple of Zurh.
-At the gates of the temple, the king was asked to enter alone as weapons were not allowed within the sacred grounds.
-The king reluctantly accepted the terms imposed by the sacred temple but did not enter alone.
-His right-hand commander, Dirhus, accompanied him.
-When the king and his commander left the Temple of Zurh, they were no longer the same.
-There was something in their eyes that deprived them of joy and the pleasure of being alive.
-Before the midpoint of the Time of Shadows, the entire population of Zumur vanished completely, giving rise to what would be known as "The Realm of Shadows Sorcerers."
+King Zerhphyr had as his personal advisor Natdhor, a man of dark and peculiar habits, who resided in the Temple of Zurh with his followers and servants.
+Zerhphyr had no complaints about Natdhor, who would always leave the Temple of Zurh—located within the kingdom’s domain but in a more remote area—whenever necessary to offer his counsel.
+However, when darkness covered the world and the king was informed that the Time of Kings had ended to make way for the Time of Shadows, Natdhor’s behavior changed, and he no longer responded promptly to his king’s summons.
+On several occasions, the advisor not only failed to appear on the appointed day but often took days to fulfill the king's requests.
+On one such day, when Natdhor failed to respond, King Zerhphyr, frustrated, marched to the Temple of Zurh with his Royal Guard.
+At the temple gates, the king was told to enter alone, as weapons were forbidden on sacred ground.
+Though he accepted the terms, the king did not go in alone—his right-hand man, Commander Dirhus, accompanied him.
+When the king and his commander emerged from the Temple of Zurh, they were no longer the same.
+Something in their eyes had drained them of the joy and pleasure of life.
+Before the midpoint of the Time of Shadows, the entire population of Zumur vanished, and the kingdom became known as "The Realm of the Shadow Sorcerers."

 Templo de Zurh